 We conducted our audits in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States.
 Those standards require that we plan and perform the audits to obtain reasonable assurance about whether the financial statements are free of material misstatement.
 An audit includes examining, on a test basis, evidence supporting the amounts and disclosures in the financial statements.
 An audit also includes assessing the accounting principles used and significant estimates made by management, as well as evaluating the overall financial statement presentation.
 We believe that our audits provide a reasonable basis for our opinion.
-The financial statements of the Southwest Texas Junior College, included in the accompanying basic financial statements, were not audited in accordance with the standards applicable to financial statement audits contained in Governmental Auditing Standards.
+The financial statements of the Southwest Texas Junior College Foundation, Inc., a component unit of the Southwest Texas Junior College, included in the accompanying basic financial statements, were not audited in accordance with the standards applicable to financial statement audits contained in Governmental Auditing Standards.